stephaniecrocker91/instantes/README.md

 The Post Page
 1. Post page: As a user I can view individual posts page so that I can read the post comments.

+Yes - users can view all posts inividually and see what the comments are.
+Only logged in users can comment.

 2. Edit post: As a post owner I can edit my post title, content and image so that I can correct or change my post once created.

+Yes - only post owners have CRUD functionality of their posts- at any time.

 3. Create a comment: As a logged in user I can comment a post so that I can express my opinions it and interact with people.

+Yes - all logged in users can comment on any post at any time.

 4. Comment date: As a user I can see how long ago a comment was made so that I know when this was written.

+Yes - all users can view how long ago the post was published.

 5. View comments: As a user I can view post comments so that I can see what others think about this post.

+Yes - all users can view comment posted by other users.

 6. Delete comments: As the owner of a comment I can delete my comment so that I have control over my discussions in the forum.

+Yes - comment owners are able to delete their comment at any time!

 7. Edit a comment: As the owner of a comment I can edit my comment so that I update it if wanted.

+Yes - comment oweners are able to edit their comment at any time!

 8. Most popular posts: As a user I can see a list of the most liked posts so that I can see which ones are the most popular ones.

+Yes - all users can view the post popular posts (displayed below Most Followed Profiles).
+They can view this logged in our out.

 The Profile Page
 1. Profile page: As a user I can view other users profiles so that I can view their content and potentially intercat with them.